 In the 60s DENTALEZ was selling an exciting new approach of sit-down dentistry, but what they were really selling was the concept of how the product helped the dentist stay healthy, because it was an ergonomically better way.
 It was a huge step forward in that it eliminated a host of musculoskeletal and circulatory problems which had been related to standing in a variety of contorted postures.

 How they presented the J-Chair goes a long way to explaining needs that makers were trying to satisfy, back then, that still exist today.
-It’s also interesting to see how some of the J’s features and
+It’s also interesting to see how some of the J’s features and benefits were used and how the same, yet more evolved, versions are largely ignored today.

 The DENTALEZ sales rep began with instruction on how to set up and use the doctor’s stool.
 That meant positioning the back support to meet the lower back, adjusting the stool height so that your thighs were almost parallel to the floor, maybe with the thighs sloped down a couple degrees toward the knees.
 The chair back was low, often between the knees, if not resting on top of them, with the thighs parallel or sloped down a couple degrees.